nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME e/EMAIL g/GENDER a/AGE [d/DETAIL] [t/STUDY_GROUP_TAG]…`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of study group tags (including 0), and any extra duplicate study group tags will be ignored automatically
+A person can have any number of study group tags (including 0), and any extra duplicate study group tags will be ignored automatically.
 </div>

-* Email, gender and study group tags are **case-insensitive**
+* Email, gender and study group tags are **case-insensitive**.
-* Valid entries for gender are M/m/F/f
+* Valid entries for gender are M/m/F/f.
-* Age must be a non-negative integer between 0 and 150 (both inclusive)
+* Age must be a non-negative integer between 0 and 150 (both inclusive).
-* Two contacts are considered **duplicates** if they share the same **email** address
+* Two contacts are considered **duplicates** if they share the same **email** address.

 Examples:
 * `add n/John Doe e/johnd@example.com g/M a/30 d/to be assigned t/1A t/2B`